KunFuCutsMan/kfcmanwebsite2/content/posts/2024/11/mpcg-3-clickable-board/index.md

 ## Spooky Scary Skeleton Files

-If you've copied the code then you must have realised that there are tons of imports for you to do, right now you only need to take care of building the classes for your `Actuator`, `GameManager`, `NotationBuilder`, `Board`, and `BoardPoint`, along with importing the functions that are located on `PaiShoMain.js`.
+If you copied the code for the controller class, then you realised that there are some imports you need to handle, and _those_ classes _also_ need their own imports {{% small %}}(see [MPGC-1]({{< ref "posts/2024/08/mpcg-1-explanation-of-code/#class-diagram-of-a-pai-sho-game" >}}) for reference){{% /small %}}, so let's get those out of the way.

-Here are the skeletons of the classes you need to do, name them accordingly and on the same folder as your controller class:
+This is around 50% of the code you'll need to run a pai sho variant, be sure to copy these files on the same folder as your controller:

 > NOTE: I've added some comments that were not originally in the source code for Godai, you can check them under the label that is in quote space.
 Search for them as `NOTE: [note here]`